 Attractions over the years

 The first year, attractions included the corn maze, hayrides to the pumpkin patch, and a hay maze.
-Over the years, we’ve added numerous attractions including giant slides, an animal exhibit, pedal cars, bouncing pillow, gem mining, sand play area… These days, we see families come and spend the whole day playing on the many attractions.
+Over the years, we’ve added numerous attractions including giant slides, an animal exhibit, pedal cars, bouncing pillow, sand play area… These days, we see families come and spend the whole day playing on the many attractions.

 Food on the farm

 Our first concession was in our newly-built barn, in a space about the size of a large closet.
-After expanding that space a couple of times, we added two separate buildings, Grammy’s Sweets and Treats, offering homemade fudge and ice cream, and Pappy’s Fry Shack, offering all things fried.
-We also make our own kettle corn.
+Over the years, we’ve expanded that space a couple of times, and added three separate buildings, Grammy’s Sweets and Treats, offering homemade fudge and ice cream, Pappy’s Southern Fixin’s, and The Snack Bin, in a reworked grain bin.

 Educational field trips, church and business groups

 Each year we host thousands of area school kids for fun and educational field trips.
 We also host many church and business groups.

 The haunted maze